Tex Avery: Avery at MGM

 On September 2, 1941, the Reporter announced that Avery had signed a five-year contract with Metro-Goldwyn-Mayer, where he was to form his own animation unit and direct shorts in Technicolor.
 By 1942, Avery was in the employ of MGM, working in their cartoon division under the supervision of Fred Quimby.
 Avery felt that Schlesinger had stifled him.
 When asked if he missed the Looney Tunes characters, he responded: "Sometimes, but I don't miss anything else.
 MGM is a heck of a better place to work, in every way, and the people here are just as great."

 At MGM, Avery's creativity reached its peak.
-His cartoons became known for their sheer lunacy, breakneck pace, and a penchant for playing with the medium of animation and film in general that few other directors dared to approach.
-MGM also offered him larger budgets and a higher quality production level than the Warners studio; plus, his unit was filled with talented ex-Disney artists such as Preston Blair and Ed Love.
-These changes were evident in Avery's first short released by MGM, Blitz Wolf, an Adolf Hitler parody of the "Three Little Pigs" story which was nominated for the Academy Award for Best Short Subject (Cartoons) in 1942.
-Avery's cartoons at MGM somewhat felt like Looney Tunes and Merrie Melodies cartoons done during that same period at Warner Bros., albeit the Warners' series gained more popularity than Avery's MGM cartoons.
+His cartoons became known for their sheer lunacy, breakneck pace, and penchant for playing with the medium of animation and film in general that few other directors dared to approach.
+MGM also offered him larger budgets and a higher quality production level than the Warner Bros. studio; plus, his unit was filled with talented ex-Disney artists such as Preston Blair and Ed Love.
+These changes were evident in Avery's first short released by MGM, Blitz Wolf, an Adolf Hitler parody of the "Three Little Pigs" story, which was nominated for the Academy Award for Best Short Subject (Cartoons) in 1942.
+Avery's cartoons at MGM somewhat felt like Looney Tunes and Merrie Melodies cartoons done during that same period at Warner Bros., albeit the Bros.' series gained more popularity than Avery's MGM cartoons.

-Avery's best known MGM character debuted in Dumb-Hounded (1943).
+Avery's best-known MGM character debuted in Dumb-Hounded (1943).
 Droopy (originally "Happy Hound") was a small, calm, slow-moving, and slow-talking dog who always won out in the end, whatever difficulties he faced.
-He also created a series of risqué cartoons, beginning with Red Hot Riding Hood (also 1943), featuring a sexy female star who never had a set name but has been unofficially referred to as "Red" by fans.
+He also created a series of risqué cartoons, beginning with Red Hot Riding Hood (also 1943), featuring a sexy female star who never had a set name, but has been unofficially referred to as "Red" by fans.
 Her visual design and voice varied somewhat between shorts.
-Other Avery characters at MGM included Screwy Squirrel and the Of Mice and Men-inspired duo of George and Junior.
+Other Avery characters at MGM included Screwy Squirrel, Butch Dog and the Of Mice and Men-inspired duo of George and Junior.